 Writing a good narrative will determine whether you are just average or the rock star that everyone wants to do business with.
 Here, you need the trusted hands of a real estate ad writer.

-This is because they know how to breathe life into product features.
+At least they know how to breathe life into product features.
 They know how to make everything stand out.
 They tell you the function and the core benefit.
 Professionals know how to strike a balance between hype and authenticity.
 Careless use of adjectives can ruin your real estate ad copy.

 Lastly, you need a clear guideline on what you want your audience to do.
 Do you want people to enjoy your ad on their way to the next one?
 Absolutely not!
 You want them to act.
 Make it easy.